5and5/BO2-Remix/README.md

 - Open "BO2-Remix-Custom-Survival-Maps.zip" and copy everything into `%localappdata%\Plutonium\storage\t6`
 - Double click on "Plutonum.bat" to launch the game.
 If you launch the game using the normal launcher it will replace the menu file.

+## Official Release

+- Version 1.6.9 and above

 ## Change Notes

 ### General